vin0298/ProjectWiki/Kafka/Readme.md

 of data from the producer
 6. **Offset**
 It's a sequence number to a partition.
 It's immutable and arranged in order of arrival
+7. **Group Coordinator**
+Handles the joining/exiting of consumers in a consumer group ; the group leader handles the rebalance activity.

+## Producer Workflow (Disclaimer: Info taken from demo with Java)
+1. The producer will serialise the key and value into a byte array (Kafka cluster can only understand bytes)
+2. The producer will send the record to the partitioner and assign the partition number
+* If a message key is specified, Kafka will hash the key and not use the partition number
+* Else, it will try to evenly spread the partitions using a round-robin algorithm
+3. The producer will keep the partition in a partition buffer and send it to the broker in batches
+* The size of the buffer can be determined in the producer's properties
+4. If the broker can receive the data, it will send the producer a RecordMetaData object
+5. If not, an error will be sent where it can be retry (suppose the leader is down)

 **How to locate a message?**
 * Find the topic name -> Look at the partition number -> Find the offset